 - European IBJJF Jiu-Jitsu Gi and No-gi Championships.

 Created in 2011, the Sport Jiu-jitsu International Federation is one of BJJ’s major international governing bodies.
-Two years later, it hosted its first international event, the SJJIF Worlds, in Long Beach, California, USA.
+Two years later, it hosted its first international event, the SJJIF Worlds, in Long Beach, California.

 Unlike other organizations on this list, SJJIF is not profit-oriented; SJJIF was created to enable positive growth of the sport, organize it, and meet the IOC requirements with more straightforward rules.